 2.3.3.3 Dissemination of information about IP-based networks and the implications of their development for ITU Member States, particularly developing countries

-Providing open and equitable access to information about critical Internet resources by enabling the adaptation of adequate national and/or regional policy processes, specifically for IP-based networks - including the transition from IPv4 and migration to/deployment of IPv6, domain names and their internationalized versions - and ensuring that countries improve awareness of issues pertaining to Internet-related public policy, including Internet governance, are key issues for ITU Member States.

-With the ever-increasing migration to all-IP based networks and the evolution of the current Internet governance arrangements, many developing countries need to build national capacity and improve their contribution and involvement in the management and effective governance of the Internet.

 Some observers note that participants from developing and Least Developed Countries are disadvantaged by the significant costs and human capacity requirement associated with participation in various global fora where Internet-related technical and public policy issues are discussed.
 This has often been highlighted as a barrier to equitable access to participation in the open global decision-making process on Internet-related matters.
+Others point out that these fora generally do a lot of their work via email lists and provide remote participation, thus enabling participation by people from Developing and Least Developed Countries.
+Unfortunately, many telecom-related policy for a are closed to Member States so that not even non-government people from developed countries can participate and they tend not to do their work via email making it even more difficult to participate.

 2.3.4 International public policy issues and the management of Internet resources